yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

      - An initial "emergency" visit to A&E is followed by admittance to the ward as an inpatient
      - An initial call to 111 is followed by a visit at home from a first-responder, and finally a conveyance to hospital in an ambulance

-    ***A two-level heirarchy is therefore defined, based on the use of special type of Grouping Encounter to link together Encounters which comprise part of the same "visit", "stay" or "incident".***
+    ***A two-level hierarchy is therefore defined, based on the use of special type of Grouping Encounter to link together Encounters which comprise part of the same "visit", "stay" or "incident".***
       -  A separate [Encounter Grouping profile](StructureDefinition-Interweave-EncounterGrouping.html) is provided to support this.
       - Data Providers who feel it is relevant MAY provide this additional grouping information
       - Data Consumers who are able MAY make use of this additional grouping information to provide a richer and more meaningful display to their users

     In practical terms:
       - The "partOf" field on the base Encounters is populated to point at a Grouping Encounter
-      - Only a SINGLE level of Encounter heirarchy is supported.
+      - Only a SINGLE level of Encounter hierarchy is supported.
 The "partOf" field of a base Encounter must point ONLY at a single Grouping Encounter.
 Other more complex structures are NOT supported
       - It is perfectly acceptable to have a Grouping Encounter which contains only a single base Encounter.
 In fact this is likely to be common - as when the initial encounter occurs it is not known how events will unfold.
 The simplest approach for a Maturity Level 2 Data Provider will therefore be to always create a Grouping Encounter in anticipation.
 With the grouping structure already in place, it becomes straightforward to add additional Encounters as-and-if they occur.
       - The Grouping Encounter is essentially an empty shell.
 Its purpose is purely to group.
 All of the important information is held in the base Encounters.
        - The Grouping Encounter does however add value by capturing the overall period and the full set of "hospitalization" information about admission and discharge.
 Whilst this could be deduced from the base encounters, it is helpful and logical to also provide in one place here.